theJYC/LinkInABit/README.md

 With regards to JavaScript dependencies, the following were installed via NPM:

 - [CRACO](https://www.npmjs.com/package/@craco/craco) was utilised to override default [Create React App (CRA)](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) configurations
-    + This was crucial for `circleBack` given its interaction between multiple JS files
+    + This was crucial for `LinkedLater` given its interaction between multiple JS files
     + CRA defaults to building one file with the application code in its build process
     + CRACO allowed the updating of build settings of CRA in order to generate two files instead
         * Thereby preventing the need to `npm run eject` the React app